ava-labs/mastering-avalanche/chapter_01.md

 A web wallet is an online service that allows you to interact with your Avalanche wallet in order to send and receive AVAX and other supported assets on the Avalanche network.

-A web wallet usually does not require you to install or setup any applications on your device.
+A web wallet does not require you to install or setup any applications on your device.

 #### Hardware Wallet

 A hardware wallet is a physical device which lets you store, send and receive digital assets.
-It is considered to be safer than a web wallet and is often referred to as "cold storage".
+It is considered to be safer than a web wallet and is referred to as "cold storage".

 ##### Ledger Nano S